Toby Gard

-Toby Gard (born 8 June 1972) is an English video game character designer and consultant.
-He was part of the team that created fictional female British archaeologist Lara Croft.
+Toby Gard (born 8 June 1972) is an English video game designer and consultant.
+He is the co-creator of Lara Croft, the fictional protagonist of the video game franchise Tomb Raider (1996–present).
 Lara Croft was awarded a Guinness World Record recognizing her as the "most successful human video game heroine".

 Biography

 1990s: From Tomb Raider to Confounding Factor

 Toby Gard was born on 8 June 1972 in Chelmsford, Essex, England.
 He began his career in videogames in 1994 when he was hired by Core Design to work on the game BC Racers.
-From 1995 he was part of the team who designed and developed the original Tomb Raider video game along with the character Lara Croft.
+From late 1994 he was part of the team who designed and developed the original Tomb Raider video game along with the character Lara Croft.
 His work on the game included building and animating most of the game's characters (including Lara), animating the in-game cutscenes, storyboarding the FMVs, and managing the level designers.
 Core gave Gard creative control over the game, although it was clear they wanted to market Lara's sex appeal, even asking Gard to implement a nude code into the game, which he refused to do.
 His vision for Lara was "a female character who was a heroine, you know, cool, collected, in control, that sort of thing" and that "it was never the intention to create some kind of 'Page 3' girl to star in Tomb Raider".

 Gard left Core Design in 1997.
 With Tomb Raider already an established hit, Core was no longer giving Gard the creative freedom he originally had.
-In the end he was given the choice of making a Tomb Raider port for the Nintendo 64, or working on Core's vision for Tomb Raider II.
+In the end, he was given the choice of making a Tomb Raider port for the Nintendo 64, or working on Core's vision for Tomb Raider II.
 Neither option appealed to him, so he left the company.
 Gard had been headhunted by other software companies including Interplay and Shiny Entertainment (which prematurely announced that it had hired Gard) but did not take up their offers of employment.

-In 1997 he formed the company Confounding Factor along with co-developer Paul Douglas, who had worked with Gard on Tomb Raider.
+In 1997, he formed the company Confounding Factor along with co-developer Paul Douglas, who had worked with Gard on Tomb Raider.
 Galleon was announced soon after.
 The game had a protracted development period and was released in 2004 on Microsoft's Xbox.